 With the Dallas-Fort Worth (DFW) urban area as its center, the North Central Texas region plays an important role in the State of Texas, as well as the entire southwestern United States.
 The region provides critical air and ground transportation hubs for the movement of people and goods throughout the United States and internationally.
-The North Central Texas region has an estimated 6,712,260 residents, making it the largest metropolitan area in the South.
+The North Central Texas region has an estimated 6,954,330 residents, making it the largest metropolitan area in the South.
 The area's population has grown by about one million since the last census was administered in 2000.
 This region is, by population, the largest metropolitan area in Texas, the fourth-largest in the United States, and the tenth-largest in the Americas.

-In 2013, Dallas-Fort Worth-Arlington had the sixth largest Gross Domestic Product (GDP) among the nation's largest metropolitan statistical areas.
+In 2013, Dallas-Fort Worth had the sixth largest Gross Domestic Product (GDP) among the nation's largest metropolitan statistical areas.
 In addition, the region brought in nearly \$448 billion in GDP, according to information released May 26, 2015 by the United States (US) Department of Commerce's Bureau of Economic Analysis, compared to the United States' GDP of \$16.8 trillion.

-The North Central Texas region encompasses 908 centerline miles of freeways/tollways, 67 miles of high occupancy vehicle/managed lanes, 2,017 miles of regional arterials, 85 miles of light rail transit and 56 miles of commuter rail transit.
+The North Central Texas region encompasses 5,563 lane miles of freeways/tollways, 299 lane miles of express/high occupancy vehicle/tolled managed lanes, 9,196 lane miles of regional arterials, 89 miles of light rail transit and 54 miles of commuter rail transit.
 The region has the second largest number of freeway-miles per capita in the nation.
 However, road bottlenecks create 40 percent of traffic congestion and delays, followed by traffic accidents at 25 percent, inclement weather at 15 percent, work zones at 10 percent, poor signal timing at 5 percent and other causes constitute 5 percent.
-The operation and maintenance of these system is critical to provide reliable and safe transportation options for the movement of passengers and freight.
+The operation and maintenance of these systems is critical to provide reliable and safe transportation options for the movement of passengers and freight.